The Untouchables (film): Development

-Ned Tanen spent years trying to obtain the rights to Eliot Ness's life story while working as an executive at Universal Pictures in the 1970s and the 1980s.
-After becoming head of motion picture productions at Paramount Pictures, which owned the film and television rights to Ness's memoir The Untouchables, Tanen immediately hired Art Linson to begin producing a film adaptation.
-Linson was not interested in adapting the ABC television series based on Ness's book, and sought to create a more "serious, authentic" depiction of Ness's career in Chicago.
+Ned Tanen spent years trying to obtain the rights to Eliot Ness' life story while working as an executive at Universal Pictures in the 1970s and the 1980s.
+After becoming head of motion picture productions at Paramount Pictures, which owned the film and television rights to Ness' memoir The Untouchables, Tanen immediately hired Art Linson to begin producing a film adaptation.
+Linson was not interested in adapting the ABC television series based on Ness's book, and sought to create a more "serious, authentic" depiction of Ness' career in Chicago.
 Linson hired playwright David Mamet to compose an original script for the film.
 Most of Mamet's screenplay was used, but director Brian De Palma slightly rewrote some scenes during production in order to incorporate new locations.
 For instance, the scene paying homage to the Potemkin Stairs from Battleship Potemkin (1925) was moved from a hospital to Chicago Union Station.
 A month after the film was released, De Palma downplayed his own role on the script:

 Being a writer myself, I don't like to take credit for things I didn't do.
 I didn't develop this script.
 David [Mamet] used some of my ideas and he didn't use some of them.
 I looked upon it more clinically, as a piece of material that has to be shaped, with certain scenes here or there.
 But as for the moral dimension, that's more or less the conception of the script, and I just implemented it with my skills – which are well developed.
 It's good to walk in somebody else's shoes for a while.
 You get out of your own obsessions; you are in the service of somebody else's vision, and that's a great discipline for a director.The character of the IRS agent Oscar Wallace was partially based on Frank J. Wilson, the IRS criminal investigator who spent years keeping tabs on Capone's financial dealings before laying charges.
 Unlike Wallace, Wilson was not killed during the investigation, and was later involved in the Lindbergh kidnapping case.